js-soft/nmshd-bkb-data-dashboard/README.md

 2. Provide the location and credentials for the backbone database server to use during development by setting the environment variables listed in the usage instructions above. `DASHBOARD_NUM_WORKERS` is not used in a dev setting.

-3. (Optional) A local backbone database server can be bootstrapped from a local _.bacpac_ backup file using the following command.
-The path to the file has to be specified via the `MSSQL_DB_BACKUP_FILE` environment variable.
+3. (Optional) A local backbone mssql server and database can be bootstrapped from a local _.bacpac_ backup file using _dev/bootstrap-mssql.docker-compose.yml_.
+Check the file for information on what to configure.

-    ```bash
-    docker compose                                  \
-        -e MSSQL_DB_BACKUP_FILE=./my-backup.bacpac  \
-        -f ./dev/bootstrap-mssql.docker-compose.yml \
-        up
-    ```

-    - [ ] TODO: Aktualisieren, nachdem bootstrap Script aktualisiert worden ist

 4. Start the dashboard server locally via `python main.py`.
 The hostname and port default to _localhost_ and _5000_, respectively.
 To override these defaults use the environment variables:
     - `DASHBOARD_HOSTNAME`: Hostname or IP-address of dashboard server